carebymanu/IITR_Project/README.md

 # IITR_Project
 IIT Ropar Final Project (iitrprai_24091692)

-AI-Driven IT Service Management Automation using NLP and Knowledge-Based Systems” AI-Based Incident Categorization and Resolution Recommendation System
+# “AI-Driven IT Service Management Automation using NLP and Knowledge-Based Systems”¶
+AI-Based Incident Categorization and Resolution Recommendation System

 ABSTRACT (What, Why, How, Results)